 By Rabbi Becky Silverstein

-Rabbi Becky Silverstein ’14 (he/him/his), a graduate of the Rabbinical School of Hebrew College, believes in the power of community, Torah, and silliness in transforming the world.
+Rabbi Becky Silverstein (he/him) Hebrew College RS ’14 believes in the power of community, Torah, and silliness in transforming the world.
 Becky is on the faculty of SVARA: A Traditionally Radical Yeshiva, and is the co-director of the Trans Halakha Project.